Dboingue/Lc0.Documentation.Workshop/README.txt

   - TOC also clickable linking to target folder or file
   - placeholder folder for unforseen but welcome contributed Tocis as

-+How to start if considering helping this project:
++ How to start if considering helping this project:
   - UI for repo editor is the oldest not yet updated with same goodies as Issues UI
     - Use Issues when creating your first markdown files, it has a toolbar (for us dummies).
   - Once familiar with markdown,
     - convert readme.txt to markdown, readme.md, it will then show at folder level
     - or convert the issue to some repo directory level Readme.md if sub-topic